-In evaluating applications for funding, HUD will take into account an applicant's past performance in managing funds.
-Items HUD may consider include, but are not limited to:
+In evaluating applications for funding, HUD will consider an applicant's past performance in managing funds.
+Items HUD will consider include, but are not limited to:

-- a.
-The ability to account for funds appropriately; - b.
-Timely use of funds received from HUD; - c.
-Timely submission and quality of reports submitted to HUD; - d.
-Meeting program requirements; - e.
-Meeting performance targets as established in the grant agreement; - f.
-The applicant's organizational capacity, including staffing structures and capabilities; - g.
-Time-lines for completion of activities and receipt of promised matching or leveraged funds; and - h.
-The number of persons to be served or targeted for assistance.
+The ability to account for funds in compliance with applicable reporting and recordkeeping requirements;

+Timely use of funds received from HUD;

+Timely submission and quality of reports submitted to HUD;

+Meeting performance targets as established in the grant agreement;

+Meeting program requirements;

+The applicant's organizational capacity, including staffing structures and capabilities;

+Timely completion of activities and receipt and expenditure of promised matching or leveraged funds;

-HUD may deduct points from the rating score or establish threshold levels as specified under the Factors for Award in the NOFA.
-Each NOFA will specify how past performance will be rated or otherwise used in the determination of award amounts.
-Whenever possible, HUD will obtain past performance information from staff with the greatest knowledge and understanding of each applicant's performance.
-If this evaluation results in an adverse finding related to integrity or performance, HUD reserves the right to take any of the remedies provided in Section III.D 1.
-Pre-selection Review of Performance, above.
+HUD may reduce scores based on the past performance review, as specified under V.A.
+Review Criteria.
+Whenever possible, HUD will obtain past performance information.
+If this review results in an adverse finding related to integrity of performance, HUD reserves the right to take any of the remedies provided in Section III E., Statutory and Regulatory Requirements Affecting Eligibility, "Pre-selection Review of Performance" document link above.

-2. Assessing Applicant Risk
+2. Assessing Applicant Risk.